sagangwee/sagangwee.github.io/_books/four-agreements.md

 1. Be Impeccable With Your Word.
 Always speak the truth.

 2. Don't Take Anything Personally.
-People are dealing with their problems and spheres of reality.
+People are dealing with their own problems and spheres of reality.

 3. Don't Make Assumptions.
 Be as clear as possible.
 Communicate.

 4. Always Do Your Best.
-You can never feel bad if you always give it you all.
+You can never feel bad if you always give it your all.